jsenv/core/docs/building/readme.md

 })
 ```

-> For be explicit `entryPointMap` is shown in the code above but you could omit it.
+> To be explicit `entryPointMap` is shown in the code above, but you could omit it.
 This is the default value when format is `commonjs`

 </details>